electronicgore/PTBF-soundboard/README.md

 **Notes:**
 * File extension (everything after the last dot) is automatically stripped (`wow.mp3` -> `!sb wow`).
 * If filename has spaces, then only the first word is taken as sound name (`wow what.mp3` -> `wow`).
+* Sounds are defined on a per-channel basis.
+So if your bot joins `channel1` and `channel2`, and if you add sounds in `channel1` chat, they will not play when invoked from `channel2` chat.

 **Options:**
 * `c` -- *clean*, runs !cleansb (removes the sounds with the missing names) before scanning the folder for new sounds